opentripplanner/OpenTripPlanner/docs/Apis-Data-Sources.md

 The [Actuator API](sandbox/ActuatorAPI.md) provides endpoints for checking the health status of the OTP instance.
 It can be useful when running OTP in a container.

-## Legacy APIs (to be removed)
+### Legacy APIs (to be removed)

 The OTP REST API used to power many apps and frontends.
 For years it was the only way to access OTP programmatically.

-Over the years it has been replaced by the GraphQL APIs and is scheduled to be disabled by default and eventually removed completely.
-It's therefor not recommended to use it.
+Over time it has been replaced by the GraphQL APIs and is scheduled to be disabled by default and eventually removed completely.
+It's therefore not recommended to use it.